Account validation

 }

-If we are unable to verify a mobile provider due to issues with validation providers (such as a timeout or other connectivity problems), we will return a 422 Unprocessable Entity status code, along with an Account validation failed error in the meta object:
+If we are unable to verify a mobile provider due to issues with validation providers (such as a timeout or other connectivity problems), we will return a 422 Unprocessable Entity status code, along with an empty object and an Account validation failed error in the meta object:

 {